 Back when I was diagnosed, people didn’t have computers or smart phones.
 There were no online support groups to give me encouragement or advice.
 There was no Google to research the disease or the drugs I was being given.
 I was 8 years old.
 I just had to trust the adults around.
 Just had to trust asshole doctors who treated me like an idiot and dismissed almost everything I said.
 People today are so lucky and they don’t even realize.
 They don’t have to be alone like I was.
 They have so many more options available to them.

-It’s terrifying to think that I could be living the rest of my life with a colostomy bag.
+It’s terrifying to think that I could be living the rest of my life with a colostomy bag had I listened to my doctors.
 I’m so glad I trusted myself and stopped doing things that were detrimental to my health.
 When people meet me today, they’re often shocked to hear I have Crohn’s.
 I’m healthier than many of the “healthy” people I know.
 It wasn’t luck.
 It’s a lot of hard work, dedication and listening to what my body is telling me.
 A better life is possible, but you have to work for it.

 Now when people tell me I’m lucky, I tell them they’re right.
 I’m lucky I care enough about myself to do what needs to be done, even when it feels impossible.

 If you would like support on your journey to recovery, schedule your complimentary consultation and let’s talk about how life coaching can change your life!